lqkweb/learnMLflow/mlflow-master/docs/source/projects.rst

   Different users can publish reusable steps for data featurization, training, validation, and so on, that other users or team can run in their workflows.
 Because MLflow supports Git versioning, another team can lock their workflow to a specific version of a project, or upgrade to a new one on their own schedule.

 Hyperparameter Tuning
-  Using :py:func:`mlflow.run` you can launch multiple runs in parallel either on the local machine or on a cloud platform like Databricks.
+  Using :py:func:`mlflow.projects.run` you can launch multiple runs in parallel either on the local machine or on a cloud platform like Databricks.
 Your driver program can then inspect the metrics from each run in real time to cancel runs, launch new ones, or select the best performing run on a target metric.

 Cross-validation
   Sometimes you want to run the same training code on different random splits of training and validation data.
 With MLflow Projects, you can package the project in a way that allows this, for example, by taking a random seed for the train/validation split as a parameter, or by calling another project first that can split the input data.

+For an example of how to construct such a multistep workflow, see the MLflow `Multistep Workflow Example project <https://github.com/mlflow/mlflow/tree/master/examples/multistep_workflow>`_.